 During early development, the primitive brain and the heart are separated by stomodeum, an ectoderm-lined structure that gives rise to the anterior lobe of the pituitary gland and the ectoderm-derived portion of the mouth.
 By the third week of development, Rathke’s pouch appears as a dorsal evagination of the stomodeum, creating the “craniopharyngeal” duct.
 The term “pharyngeal” is a misnomer because the endoderm-derived pharyngeal component of the mouth is located posterior to the buccopharyngeal membrane.
 The cells in the anterior wall of the pouch actively expand in number to form the adenohypophysis (anterior pituitary).
 The neurohypophysis is established from the caudal extension of the diencephalon, the infundibulum.
 Continuously proliferating cells in the anterior wall of the pouch extend to surround the stalk of the neurohypophysis to form the pars tuberalis.
-It is believed that the Rathke’s pouch may persist for unclear developmental reasons and transform into craniopharyngioma.
-Observation of a congenital craniopharyngioma demonstrating ameloblastic and adenohypophyseal tissue specification supports a common tissue origin (97).
+It is believed that the Rathke’s pouch may persist for unclear developmental reasons and transform into a craniopharyngioma.
+Observation of a congenital craniopharyngioma demonstrating ameloblastic and adenohypophyseal tissue specification supports a common tissue origin (145).

 Although the tissue of origin is believed to be a component of the Rathke’s pouch and the craniopharyngeal duct, the exact cell of origin is unclear.
-The two histological subtypes of craniopharyngioma, adamantinomatous and papillary, are believed to represent products of distinct development, although identification of a tumor demonstrating coexistence of both subtypes further complicates the cell of origin issue (63).
+The two histological subtypes of craniopharyngioma, adamantinomatous and papillary, are believed to represent products of distinct development, although the identification of a tumor demonstrating coexistence of both subtypes further complicates the cell of origin issue (95).

 The adamantinomatous craniopharyngioma is a calcified multicystic tumor that may derive from teeth primordia.

-Craniopharyngioma is a rare intracranial neoplasm with an annual incidence rate of 0.5 to 2 per million (Muller 2017).
-Craniopharyngiomas constitute 4% of all brain and CNS tumors in children (ages 0-14) and 2.5% in adolescents (ages 15-19) (69).
-For unclear reasons, they are relatively common in Nigeria and Japan (38; 44; 56).
+Craniopharyngioma is a rare intracranial neoplasm with an annual incidence rate of 0.16 per 100,000 persons in the United States (90).
+It constitutes 4% of all brain and CNS tumors in children (ages 0-14) and 2.5% in adolescents (ages 15-19) (102) and in the United States, they are the second most common pituitary tumor (18.1%) after pituitary adenomas (77.9%) (21).
+For unclear reasons, they are relatively common in Nigeria and Japan (57; 64; 79).

 There are no known risk factors that predispose development of craniopharyngiomas.
 Therefore, there are no preventive measures.